 The early phases of the Contract management life-cycle are typically well established and run by legal and administrative professionals.
 Let’s call this the “creation” phase.
 As described above, the creation phase ends when the contact is signed.
 After that, the newly signed contract is moved into the “maintenance” phase, where it should remain as long as the contract is in force.
 In many organizations the maintenance phase has a lot of challenges.
 The main question is how to control contractual obligations and responsibilities buried in the existing contact base?
 To be able to control, you first need to understand what the contract base is.
 If the contracts are scattered around in file servers and different company entities and even in binders, it is almost impossible to gain control.
 How good is your “maintenance” phase for contracts?

-Why should a company treat their contracts as an valuable asset?
+Why should a company treat its contracts as a valuable asset?

 The pace of business is getting faster and faster.
-More and more often a company faces improvement initatives, production transfers, business consolidations, etc., which require a holistic understanding of the responsibilities and obligations – all described in the current contract base.
-Poor contract management may greatly hinder pursuing these initiatives, resulting in failed efforts, delays and in a lot of excess expenses.
-In many cases it is such an initiative which for the first time reveals the true state of the company contract base.
+More and more often a company faces improvement initiatives, production transfers, business consolidations, etc., which require a holistic understanding of the responsibilities and obligations – all described in the current contract base.
+Poor contract management may greatly hinder pursuing these initiatives, resulting in failed efforts, delays, and a lot of excess expenses.
+In many cases, it is such an initiative that for the first time reveals the true state of the company contract base.
 Typically the true state is not a positive surprise.
 Suddenly, the initiative’s original schedule must be revisited due to the huge effort required to collect all the necessary information from the contracts.

 The contract base may also contain hidden cost-saving possibilities.
 As an example, think about an automatically renewing contract, signed by an employee who no longer works for the company.
 This contract might auto-renew itself several times before someone reacts to it and either terminates the contract or negotiates better terms.